jjb/votefwd/README.md

 #### Google Cloud Platform Storage

 We're currently using GCP to store PDFs of generated plea letters.
-You'll need a file named `googleappcreds.json` in the root directory to grant you access to the voteforward bucket to create and store PDFs.

-Email `sjforman@gmail.com` to request access to the project on GCP.
-Once granted access, you may or may not also have permission to create your own `service account key` in the [GCP console](https://console.cloud.google.com/apis/credentials?project=voteforward-198801&authuser=1).
-If you can, great.
-If not, you know who to email.
+If you need to generate PDFs, email `sjforman@gmail.com` to request access to the project on GCP.
+Then visit the [GCP console](https://console.cloud.google.com/apis/credentials?project=voteforward-198801&authuser=1) and create a JSON `service account key`.
+Move this file to the root directory of your repo and rename it `googleappcreds.json`.

 #### Auth0